By Jack Cutforth, ASC Media Manager

-At some point about 4,000 years ago it seems that carp were being farmed in China (if you’re looking for very early evidence of pretty much anything, China is usually a good place to start).
+At some point about 4,000 years ago it seems that carp were being farmed in China.
 As you’d expect, farming developed gradually, with these early aquaculturists taking advantage of the fact that some carp would become caught in lakes when river floodwaters subsided.
 Spotting an opportunity, they fed the carp and bred them, providing themselves with a reliable source of healthy protein.
 Incidentally, if you’ve got a pet goldfish at home, he or she has a long and illustrious pedigree – today’s goldfish are descended from these early farmed carp, selectively bred for their colour.
 In fact, they were so highly valued that during the Song Dynasty only the royal family were permitted to keep yellow goldfish.
 So you might have a bit of royalty swimming around in your fish tank.

-Other evidence suggests that those other well-known ancient trendsetters the Egyptians were also trading farmed fish such as bream about 3,500 years ago.
+Other evidence suggests that the Egyptians were also trading farmed fish such as bream about 3,500 years ago.
 And after that the Romans got in on the act, adding a touch of luxury (would you expect anything else from the Ancient Romans?) with farmed oysters in coastal lagoons.